fabriguespe/frame-subscribe-button/README.md

 ### Step 2: Create an API endpoint

 To set up an API route in Next.js for handling XMTP subscription requests, you'll need to create a new file in the `pages/api` directory.
 This file will contain the logic for your API endpoint.
-For example, to create an API route at `/api/frame`, you would create a file named `route.ts` inside a folder named `frame` within the `pages/api` directory.
-Here's a simple setup to get you started:
+For example, to create an API route at `/api/frame`with a file named `route.ts` inside a folder.

 Note: To utilize this function, we rely on Neynar APIs.
 In order to avoid rate limiting, please ensure that you have your own API KEY.
 Sign up [here](https://neynar.com).